Corynebacterium amycolatum

 Corynebacterium amycolatum is a gram-positive, non-spore-forming, aerobic or facultatively anaerobic bacillus capable of fermentation with propionic acid as the major end product of its glucose metabolism.
-One of its best known relatives is Corynebacterium diphtheriae, the causative agent of diphtheria.
 C. amycolatum is a common component of the natural flora found on human skin and mucous membranes, and therefore is an occasional contaminant in human blood cultures but can rarely cause infections such as endocarditis.

 Identification

 First described in 1988, C. amycolatum is one of the diphtheroid most often isolated from clinical samples.
 However, it is often difficult to differentiate from other fermentative corynebacteria such as C. minutissimum and C. xerosis, both of which are known human pathogens.
 One method of differentiation, however, is by observing the cell wall.
 Unlike other members of this genus, C. amycolatum lacks mycolic acid, long fatty acids usually found in the cell wall.
 C. amycolatum also differs in its colony morphology; the species characteristically produces flat, whitish-gray, matte or waxy colonies on Schaedler blood agar.
 Its antibiotic sensitivity may also aid in its identification; the organism is generally resistant to multiple antibiotics.
 Because of its relatively new status as a pathogen, however, no standard laboratory tests yet identify C. amycolatum.